 - In a small bowl, whisk together the butter, vanilla, and cinnamon.
 Brush the pears with the mixture on both sides.

 - Arrange the pears in the prepared baking dish, cut side down.
-Bake them until fork-tender, about 30 minutes per side, basting them every 15 minutes with the pan juices.
+Bake them for 30 minutes, flip, and continue baking until fork-tender, for about 30 more minutes.
+Baste them every 15 minutes with the pan juices.

-- Brush the pears one last time with the pan juices and serve warm.
+- Brush the pears one last time with the pan juices.
+Serve warm.

 Notes